Geography

 Paper 1 Global Geographical issues

-Topic 3: Challenges of an urbanising world (with a focus on Mumbai)
+Topic 3: Challenges of an Urbanising World (with the case study being Mumbai)

 Paper 2 UK Geographical issues

-Topic 4: The UK’s evolving physical landscape – including sub-topics Coastal change and conflict & River processes and pressures.
+Topic 4: The UK’s Evolving Physical Landscape: this covers Geology; Coastal change and conflict; River processes and pressures.

-Topic 6: Geographical investigations – including one physical fieldwork investigation and one human fieldwork investigation linked to Topics 4 and 5.
+Topic 6: Geographical Investigations: including one coastal fieldwork investigation (likely to be in Reculver) and one urban fieldwork investigation (likely to be Faversham) linked to Topics 4 and 5.

 Topic 7: People and the biosphere

-Topic 8: Forests under threat (Tropical rainforests and Taiga)
+Topic 8: Forests under threat (Tropical rainforests and the taiga)

 Topic 9: Consuming energy resources